How I track books and reading with Obsidian

 GROUP BY dateformat(finished, "yyyy")

-Display covers of books grouped by series (excludes books not in a series) dataviewjs
+Display covers of books grouped by series, with average star rating of series (excludes books not in a series) dataviewjs

 let groups = dv.pages('"books"')